Dark-Alex-17/managarr/README.md

-  lidarr       Commands for manging your Lidarr instance completions  Generate shell completions for the Managarr CLI tail-logs    Tail Managarr logs help         Print this message or the help of the given subcommand(s)
+  lidarr       Commands for manging your Lidarr instance completions  Generate shell completions for the Managarr CLI tail-logs    Tail Managarr logs config-path  Print the full path to the default configuration file.
+               This file can be changed to another location using the '--config-file' flag help         Print this message or the help of the given subcommand(s)

 Options: